Country Guide - VAT in Romania

 E-invoicing

 In 2021, Romania launched the RO e-Invoicing platform (RO e-Factura) for exchanging e-invoices for B2G and B2B transactions.
-Initially, e-invoicing was mandatory only for B2G transactions, and then, from 2022 to 2024, the Romanian government introduced e-invoicing rules in several phases for B2B transactions.
+Initially, e-invoicing was mandatory only for B2G transactions.
+Between 2022 and 2024, the Romanian government introduced e-invoicing rules in several phases for business-to-business (B2B) transactions.

 All invoices related to B2G or B2B transactions must be sent to the RO e-Factura system within five calendar days from the invoice date.

-From July 1, 2024, all businesses may voluntarily send invoices related to B2C transactions to the RO-e Factura system.
-However, it will be mandatory starting in 2025.
+As of July 1, 2024, all businesses can voluntarily submit invoices related to B2C transactions to the RO-e Factura system.
+However, on January 1, 2025, these requirements became mandatory for domestic taxable persons, who must report B2C domestic transactions within five calendar days.

 Standard Audit File for Tax (SAF-T)

 In 2022, the National Tax Authority of Romania (ANAF) issued an official Order to implement the SAF-T system in several phases from 2022 until January 1, 2025.
 The first taxpayers to fall under the scope of SAF-T were large taxpayers in 2022, followed by medium taxpayers in 2023.
-From 2025, small taxpayers will be subject to SAF-T requirements.
-Also, starting in 2025, all newly registered taxpayers must comply with SAF-T rules.
+From 2025, small taxpayers are subject to SAF-T requirements.
+Additionally, as of January 1, 2025, all newly registered taxpayers are required to comply with SAF-T rules.

-There are three types of SAF-T declaration, known as form 406: Declaration 406, submitted monthly; Declaration 406 for Fixed Assets, submitted yearly; and Declaration 406 for Inventory, submitted upon the request of the Tax Authority.
+There are three types of SAF-T declarations, known as Form 406: Declaration 406, submitted monthly; Declaration 406 for Fixed Assets, submitted yearly; and Declaration 406 for Inventory, submitted upon request by the Tax Authority.

 Non-Resident Businesses